-In order for students to successfully complete the Phlebotomy program course work, they must achieve a 70 percent average or higher on the testing during the Phlebotomy 100 lecture (44 hours and 4 credits) in order to continue into the second course Phlebotomy 1001.
+In order for students to successfully complete the Phlebotomy course work, they must achieve a 70 percent average or higher on the testing during the Phlebotomy 100 lecture (44 hours and 4 credits) in order to continue into the second course Phlebotomy 1001.
 The Phlebotomy 1001 lab and clinical (120 hours and 5 credits) allowing clinical hours.
 Attendance at all classes is required.
-Students that successfully complete both quarters receive a Certificate of Completion from CBC with academic credit and comment on their transcript.
+Students that successfully complete both courses will receive a Certificate of Completion from CBC with academic credit and comment on their transcript.

 The Phlebotomy Fall and the Winter-Spring course applications are available in the "Getting Started in the Program" link on the right side of this page.
 Continue to monitor these links on the blue box for a updated applications.
 Please note the due dates.

 Washington State Department of Health (DOH) has adopted new codes for healthcare licensing.
 Effective July

 1, 2013, a new category of Medical Assistant-Phlebotomist requires fees of $115.00 to be included with your